VilleTynys-Official/UPrint/README.md

 	- [List of bugs & things to fix](#list-of-bugs--things-to-fix)
 ## Synopsis

-Simple file saving app that can be used to save files into cloud and later print them out from a public printer.
+PoC for file saving app that could be used to save files into cloud and later print them out from a public printer.

 ## Technologies & concepts used:
 - React